AliMiraftab/AliMiraftab.github.io/index.md

 I appreciate your interest in learning about me and my work.
 Currently, I’m working on the following technologies and applications:

-- Product Semantic Search: combination of SBERT models and RAG techniques to recommend products in differnt channels for Dell.
+- Product Semantic Search: combination of SBERT models and RAG techniques to recommend products in differnt selling channels covering Supply Chain to SERP.